 No. Cash flows on the underlying agency MBS flow through to the aggregated CUSIPs, so CUSIP aggregation will not affect the size or characteristics of the SOMA portfolio.

-Both story and no story pools are then filtered into cohorts by security type (UMBS or legacy Freddie Mac PCs), coupon, original term to maturity and year produced.
-Older cohorts are grouped together while newer cohorts are typically separated by year.
-For certain cohorts where holdings are relatively low, pools are aggregated together by security type and coupon only.
+Both story and no story pools are then filtered into cohorts by coupon, original term to maturity and year produced.
+Older cohorts are grouped together while newer cohorts are typically aggregated by year produced.
+For certain cohorts where holdings are relatively low, pools are aggregated together by term to maturity and coupon only.
 Once the filtering process is complete, cohorts will be aggregated as long as they contain at least 10 underlying CUSIPs.

 Any aggregated CUSIPs that do not meet the requirements described above may be created, when appropriate, using a less stringent filtering scheme.
 The resulting aggregations could be less homogenous than those created in the strategic aggregation process, but nonetheless help consolidate the portfolio and reduce administrative costs.